DCD: Domain-Oriented Design for Controlled Retrieval-Augmented Generation: Limitations

 \subsection{Configuration Complexity}

-The proposed DCD approach introduces additional configuration complexity as the size and heterogeneity of the knowledge base increase.
-The difficulty of maintaining a correct domain segmentation grows proportionally with the number of semantically disconnected knowledge areas [\hyperlink{Yao}{Yao et al., 2023}], a trade-off commonly observed in systems relying on explicit reasoning structure and controlled search spaces.
+The DCD approach introduces additional configuration complexity as the size and heterogeneity of the knowledge base increase.
+Maintaining clear semantic boundaries between domains and collections becomes more difficult as the number of knowledge areas grows, especially when adjacent domains share overlapping terminology or document structures [\hyperlink{Yao}{Yao et al., 2023}].

+The experimental evaluation was conducted using a reduced routing configuration in which retrieval-space restriction is performed at the domain and collection levels through a structured-output classifier.
+This setup preserves the core principle of hierarchical retrieval-space restriction while reducing inference overhead and simplifying the experimental setup.

+Accordingly, the limitations discussed in this section apply to the broader DCD approach and should be interpreted in the context of the evaluated configuration.